pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 {% endhighlight %}

 ## Basic Syntax
-Wikipedia has the best interpretation/definition of Powershell.
+Wikipedia has the best interpretation/definition of PowerShell.

 > PowerShell (including Windows PowerShell and PowerShell Core) is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language built on the .NET Framework.
 &mdash; Wikipedia